 It sounds like we should make each word its own string due to adjective placement, but that would lead to complications.
 When using translation tools, each string would present itself alone to the translator.
 This means “blue” and “book” would be translated into “bleu” and “livre” separately, and be placed as “bleu livre,” which is incorrect.

 For translation purposes, we keep each sentence together in its own string.
 Now translators can go through each sentence, and translate accordingly.
-Since Globalme uses human translators, they would not make adjective placement errors.

 Another consideration in product internationalization is languages that are read and written right-to-left.
 Arabic is an important consideration, as it has 206 million native speakers.
 If you place each word in its own string, each one will still get translated.
 Their order, however, will be in reverse.
 To compare in English, it would be like reading “the blue book” as “book blue the.”

-4. Dates and Times in Different Cultures
+4. Modify Dates and Times for Different Cultures

 More evidently there are changes in seasons, celebrations and other occasions.
 Some places have summer when we have winter, others start schools in January instead of September, and some celebratory days such as Mother’s Day are on different dates.